-You could install hardwood flooring.
+You could install hardwood floors.
 People love it.
 But prices run high and to do it right it takes someone with super carpentry skills, which doesn’t come cheap.

 Vinyl flooring is a better option.

-Since the pandemic has made people more aware of germs, vinyl flooring has become a popular choice for its antimicrobial properties.
+Since the pandemic has made people more aware of germs, vinyl floors have become a popular choice for its antimicrobial properties.
 You can imagine how people feel at the sight of dirty old carpeting.